-Currently ECC and Christian Aid is supporting communities affected by Crisis through a multiannual programme funded by Irish Aid with focus on 1) Humanitarian Assistance (Foods security, multipurpose cash assistance, wash),2) Prevention, protection Gender based violences and peacebuilding activities (Conflicts resolutions);3) Resilience activities and 4) Climate change adaptation in Kalehe territory.
+Currently ECC and Christian Aid is supporting communities affected by Crisis through a multiannual program funded by Irish Aid with focus on 1) Humanitarian Assistance (Foods security, multipurpose cash assistance, wash),2) Prevention, protection Gender based violences and peacebuilding activities (Conflicts resolutions);3) Resilience activities and 4) Climate change adaptation in Kalehe territory.

-With funding from WFP, is ECC is implementing the food security project in Mwenga and Kalehe with focus on seeds and tools distributions and promoting value chains activities.
+With funding from WFP, ECC is implementing the food security project in Mwenga and Kalehe with focus on seeds and tools distributions and promoting value chains activities.

-ECC had also in implementing peacebuilding projects in Kalehe and Uvira.
+ECC has also been involved in implementing peacebuilding projects in Kalehe and Uvira.

-In education sector, ECC with funding from Mennonite Central committee, is supporting educations fees and kits for kids while their parents get support for income generating activities through livestock and small trade.
+In the education sector, ECC, with funding from Mennonite Central committee, is supporting education fees and kits for kids while their parents get support for income generating activities through livestock and small trade.